 Nearby Hudson Valley Getaways:

-- Hudson River Valley, NY: Visit Country’s Oldest Winery and Buy Discounted Designer Goods
+- Hudson River Valley, NY: Visit the Country’s Oldest Winery and Buy Discounted Designer Goods

 - Hyde Park NY: FDR And Top Chefs